infinyte7/Create-Addon-in-browser-for-Anki/README.md

 # Setup
 1. Fork this repository
-2. All the setup file are in docs folder
+2. All the setup-files are in docs folder
-3. ```index.html``` is front page for sending note data from html/js to pyodide internally
+3. ```index.html``` is the front page for sending note data from html/js to pyodide internally
-4. ```index.js``` contain code for object conversion between javaScript and pyodide
+4. ```index.js``` contains code for object conversion between javaScript and pyodide
-5. ```deck-export.js``` contain codes for generating and downloading Anki decks
+5. ```deck-export.js``` contains code for generating and downloading Anki decks

-# How is it works ?
+# How does it work?
-1. Notes data from html/js sent to pyodide in tab separated format
+1. Note data is sent from html/js to pyodide in a tab-separated format
-2. When ```add button``` clicked then pyodide write data to ```output-all-notes.txt```
+2. When you click the ```add button``` pyodide writes the data to ```output-all-notes.txt```
-3. When ```download button``` clicked then pyodide module ```genanki``` generate Anki decks from tsv file ```output-all-notes.txt``` and download
+3. When you click the ```download button``` ```genanki``` generates Anki decks from ```output-all-notes.txt``` and downloads it

 # Advantages
-- Run on smartphone as well as desktop
+- Runs on smartphones as well as on desktop computers
-- Import generated decks to any version of Anki
+- You can import the generated decks to any version of Anki
-- Once implemented then easier to use

 # Disadvantages
-- Loading time is high
+- The loading time is high
-- Python module like opencv not available
+- Some python modules are not available (for example opencv)
-- Needs to understand object conversion between javaScript and python
+- One needs to understand object conversion between javaScript and python

 # Projects
 - [image occlusion in browser](https://github.com/infinyte7/image-occlusion-in-browser)